ExtCore/ExtCore-Docs/fundamentals/initialization_and_startup.rst

 ﻿Initialization and Startup
 ==========================

-ExtCore initialization and startup process consists of running 2 extension methods:
+ExtCore initialization and startup process consists of running two extension methods:
 ``AddExtCore`` and ``UseExtCore``.
 These methods must be called inside the ``ConfigureServices`` and ``Configure`` methods of the web application’s ``Startup`` class: